d-krupke/AeMeasure/README.md

 using a proper database.
 If you are somewhere in between, you could take a look at, e.g., [MongoDB](https://www.mongodb.com/), which is more flexible regarding the schema but still provides a proper database.
-If you want a very simple&flexible solution and the data in the repository (compromised of course, but still human-readable), AeMeasure may be the right tool for you.
+If you want a very simple&flexible solution and the data in the repository (compressed of course, but still human-readable), AeMeasure may be the right tool for you.

 ## Installation